ismetdagli/HaX-CoNN/README.md

 We assume that multiple DNNs starts at the same time.

-This session is also briefly explained under "Neural network synchronization" of Session 4.
+This session is also briefly explained in "Neural network synchronization" in Session 4.

 * create two distinct copies of the original Tensorrt directory to an empty directories
 * replace sampleInference.cpp with the corresponding directories